yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 You should ask yourself why CoreData would need another piece of information than the graph instance to create our node?

 Generally, the graph you're creating using CoreData is an abstraction that matches a real concept of your own.
-In this concept, you may have differents type of nodes and some specific rules about how the nodes can be combined.
+In this concept, you may have differents type of nodes and some specific rules about how the nodes can be connected.
 Each node would also hold some data.

 CoreData is expecting this piece of information in the form of one instance of the `NSEntityDescription` class.
 Creating a graph without a basic set of rules would not make sense.